jiaoshihu/StrucToxNet/README.md

 # 3 Running

+1.)
+The input pdb files should be inside input preprocessing directory (examples can be found here Preprocessing/).
+A detailed preprocessing instructions can be found here, generate all the features

-Changing working dir to ATGPred-main, and then running the following command:
+2.)
+Changing working dir to StrucToxNet, and then running the following command:

-python main.py -i test.fasta -o prediction_results.csv
+Run python main.py

--i: input file in fasta format

--o: output file name